Modern Machine Learning for LHC Physicists: Inverse problems and inference

-We then go back to Eq.\eqref{eq:omnifold1} and re-iterate the two steps until all likelihood ratios become unity. \end{enumerate} Once the Omnifold algorithm converges, the phase space distribution at the parton level is given by
+These simulated events need to be reweighted at the reconstruction level, to reproduce the measured data.
+Because of the pairing, this reweighting can be pushed to the parton level.

+As a starting point, we assume that the simulated event pairs have finite weights, while the data starts with unit weights.
+The Omnifold algorithm consists of four steps: \begin{enumerate} \item First, it learns weights $w(\xr)$, such that $w(\xr) \psim(\xr) \approx \pd(\xr)$. \item It uses the paired simulation to pull the weights $w(\xr)$ to the corresponding $w(\xp)$.
+While $w(\xr)$ is well defined, $w(\xp)$ might not be, for instance when one $\xp$ corresponds to several $\xr$ with different weights. \item If $w(\xp) \psim(\xp)$ is a good candidate for $\punf(\xp)$, we learn $w'(\xp)$ re-defining $\punf(\xp) = w'(\xp) p(\xp)$, where $p(\xp)$ only has unit weights.
+Formally, this turns the unfolded distribution into a function of $\xp$ only. \item Again, we use the paired simulation to push the improved weights from $w'(\xp)$ to $w'(\xr)$.
+The change from the $w(\xr) \psim(\xr)$ to $w'(\xr) \psim(\xr)$ should be small. \item Now starting from $w'(\xp) \psim(\xr)$ instead of $\psim(\xr)$ we iterate these steps until they have converged and

-Because this method does not require any simulations and works on fixed, paired datasets, it is fast and efficient.
+\end{enumerate} Because the iteration steps do not require additional simulations and work on fixed, paired datasets, this method is fast and efficient.
 The ultimate question is how well it describes correlations between phase space points.

-To illustrate the performance of Omnifold, we look at jets and represent the actual data, $\pd(x_\text{reco})$, with the Herwig event generator.
-For the simulation of paired jets, $\pmd(x_\text{parton})$ and $\pmd(x_\text{parton})$, we use the Pythia event generator.
+To illustrate the performance of Omnifold, we look at jets and represent the actual data, $\pd(\xr)$, with the Herwig event generator .
+For the simulation of paired jets, $\psim(\xp)$ and $\psim(\xr)$, we use the Pythia event generator.
 We then use Omnifold can unfold the Herwig data to the parton level, and compare these results with the true Herwig distributions at the parton level

 While the event information can be fed into the network in many ways, the Omnifold authors choose to use the \underline{deep sets} representation of point clouds as introduced in Sec.~\ref{sec:class_graph_sets}.
-For a quantitative test we show set of jet substructure observables, defined in Eq.\eqref{eq:qg_obs}.
-The detector effects, described by the fast Delphes simulation can we seen in the difference between the generation curves, $\pmd(x_\text{parton})$, and the simulation curves, $\pmd(x_\text{reco})$.
+For a quantitative test we show a set of jet substructure observables, defined in Eq.\eqref{eq:qg_obs}.
+The detector effects, described by the fast Delphes simulation can be seen in the difference between the generation curves, $\sim(\xp)$, and the simulation curves, $\sim(\xr)$.
 We see that the jet mass and the constituent multiplicity are significantly reduced by the detector resolution and thresholds.
-The data distributions from Herwig represent $\pd(x_\text{reco})$, and we observe a significant difference to the simulation, where Herwig jets have more constituents than Pythia jets.
+The data distributions from Herwig represent $\pd(\xr)$, and we observe a significant difference to the simulation, where Herwig jets have more constituents than Pythia jets.